mindspore-ai/docs/tutorials/training/source_en/advanced_use/debugger.md

 6. Trigger watchpoints, as shown in Figure 5.

-    After watchpoints are hit, you can view the corresponding node information, find the exception cause on the tensor check view, and modify the script to rectify the fault.
+    After watchpoints are hit, you can view the corresponding node information and stack information, find the exception cause on the tensor check view, or download the tensor to analyse the exception, and modify the script to rectify the fault.

 ## Notices